Root hair

-Root hair, or absorbent hairs, are outgrowths of epidermal cells, specialized cells at the tip of a plant root.
+Root hairs or absorbent hairs, are outgrowths of epidermal cells, specialized cells at the tip of a plant root.
 They are lateral extensions of a single cell and are only rarely branched.
 They are found in the region of maturation, of the root.
 Root hair cells improve plant water absorption by increasing root surface area to volume ratio which allows the root hair cell to take in more water.
 The large vacuole inside root hair cells makes this intake much more efficient.
 Root hairs are also important for nutrient uptake as they are main interface between plants and mycorrhizal fungi.

 Function

-The function all root hairs is to collect water and mineral nutrients in the soil to be sent throughout the plant.
+The function of all root hairs is to collect water and mineral nutrients in the soil to be sent throughout the plant.
 In roots, most water absorption happens through the root hairs.
 The length of root hairs allows them to penetrate between soil particles and prevents harmful bacterial organisms from entering the plant through the xylem vessels.
 Increasing the surface area of these hairs makes plants more efficient in absorbing nutrients and interacting with microbes.
 As root hair cells do not carry out photosynthesis, they do not contain chloroplasts.